One Church ~ One Spirit

 A year later, they moved from Chicago to Tampa, where he worked as a biomedical researcher at the University of South Florida and the Tampa VA Medical Center for twenty-five years.
 In 2003, he and Ann Celeste moved to Detroit to work at Karmanos Cancer Institute, where they lived for eight years.
-Sudden employment brought them “back home” to Florida in 2011.
-They have four children and two beautiful granddaughters.
+Sudden unemployment brought them “back home” to Florida in 2011.
+They have four children, four beautiful granddaughters and great granddaughter.

-Answering the Spirit’s promptings to diakonia, which began in 1998 with the encouragement of Fr.
-Alan Weber, and through the lay Pastoral Ministry Institute, continued in the Archdiocese of Detroit, and is being completed where it began in the Diocese of St. Petersburg.
-On July 1, 2013 he left the University of South Florida, College of Medicine and Department of Pathology, and began distance work in the development office at St. Lawrence Seminary as the Assistant to Rector, Fr.
-John Holly, OFM, Cap, a man Jim has known since seventh grade, and one who also played a major role in his discernment of Jesus’ call to the permanent diaconate.
+Answering the Spirit’s promptings to diakonia, which began in 1998 with encouragement of Fr.
+Alan Weber.
+Fr.
+Alan urged Jim to enter the Diocese of St. Petersburg, Lay Pastoral Ministry Institute in 1998 and was certified as a lay leader of ministry in 2002 by Bishop Lynch.
+Then, while living in Detroit, Jim entered Diaconate formation in the Archdiocese of Detroit in 2006 and completed formation in the Diocese of St. Petersburg.
+On July 1, 2013 he left the University of South Florida, College of Medicine, Department of Pathology and worked as director of planned giving at St. Lawrence Seminary and as Assistant to Rector, Fr.
+John Holly, OFM, Cap.
+Fr.
+John and Jim have been friends since seventh grade.
+John also played a major role in his discerning God’s call to the permanent diaconate.

-Jim was ordained October 19, 2013 at the Cathedral.
-He could not have made this journey without the holiness, prayers and support of Ann Celeste.
-God has poured his grace on Jim, his wife and the family.
+Jim was ordained by Bishop Robert Lynch on October 19, 2013 at the Cathedral of St. Jude.
+He could not have made his journey without the holiness, prayers and support of his beloved, Ann Celeste.
+God has poured out his grace on Jim, his wife and family.

 With God’s help, Jim has begun a humble diaconal ministry to God’s people serving at His Altar, proclaiming His Word and through works of charity here at St. Peter the Apostle.